tjelvar-olsson/biologists-guide-to-computing/source/data-analysis.rst

 Using Python in interactive mode
 --------------------------------

-In this section we will make use of Python using its `interactive mode <https://docs.python.org/2/tutorial/interpreter.html#interactive-mode>`_, which means that we can type Python commands straight into the terminal.
+To start off with we will make use of Python using its `interactive mode <https://docs.python.org/2/tutorial/interpreter.html#interactive-mode>`_, which means that we can type Python commands straight into the terminal.
 In fact when working with Python in interactive mode one can think of it as switching